-Description: This course concentrates on developing basic skills in listening, reading, speaking and writing.
-Emphasis is placed on acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of native spoken and written French at the beginning level.
-This course includes discussion of French culture and daily life.
+Description: Develops basic skills in listening, reading, speaking, and writing.
+Emphasis on acquisition of vocabulary, structures, and grammatical patterns necessary for comprehension of native spoken and written French at the beginning level.
+Includes discussion of French culture and daily life.
 90 hours lecture and 18 hours laboratory.
-(TBA option)(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-UC, CSU Prerequisite: FRE-1
+Prerequisite: FRE-1

 Description: Further development of basic skills in listening, reading, speaking and writing.
 A continued emphasis on the acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of standard spoken and written French at the beginning level.
-This course includes an expanded discussion of French culture and daily life.
+Includes an expanded discussion of French culture and daily life.
 90 hours lecture and 18 hours laboratory.
-(TBA option)(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)